-- 118. At all relevant times, AT&T knew, or reasonably should have known, of the importance of safeguarding the PII of Plaintiff and Class Members, and of the foreseeable consequences that would occur if Defendant's data security system was breached, including, specifically, the significant costs that would be imposed on Plaintiff and Class Members as a result of a breach. - 119.
-The fraudulent activity resulting from the Data Breach may not come to light for years. - 120.
+- 99. In fact, the data marketplace is so sophisticated that consumers can actually sell their non-public information directly to a data broker who in turn aggregates the information and provides it to marketers or app developers.31 - 100.
+As a result of the Data Breach, Plaintiff's and Class Members' Private Information, which has an inherent market value in both legitimate and dark markets, has been damaged and diminished by its compromise and unauthorized theft.
+However, this transfer of value occurred without any consideration paid to Plaintiff or Class Members for their property, resulting in an economic loss.
+Moreover, the Private Information is now readily available, and the rarity of the data has been lost, thereby causing additional loss of value. - 101.
+At all relevant times, Defendant knew, or reasonably should have known, of the importance of safeguarding the Private Information of Plaintiff and Class Members, and of the foreseeable consequences that would occur if Defendant's data security system was breached, including, specifically, the significant costs that would be imposed on Plaintiff and Class Members as a result of a breach. - 102.
+The fraudulent activity resulting from the Data Breach may not come to light for years. - 103.
 Plaintiff and Class Members now face years of constant surveillance of their financial and personal records, monitoring, and loss of rights.
-The Class is incurring and will continue to incur such damages in addition to any fraudulent use of their PII. - 121.
-AT&T was, or should have been, fully aware of the unique type and the significant volume of data on Defendant's network, amounting to more than seventy million individuals' detailed personal information and, thus, the significant number of individuals who would be harmed by the exposure of the unencrypted data. - 122.
-The injuries to Plaintiff and Class Members were directly and proximately caused by Defendant's failure to implement or maintain adequate data security measures for the PII of Plaintiff and Class Members.
+The Class is incurring and will continue to incur such damages in addition to any fraudulent use of their Private Information. - 104.
+Defendant was, or should have been, fully aware of the unique type and the significant volume of data on Defendant's network, amounting to hundreds of thousands individuals' detailed personal information and, thus, the significant number of individuals who would be harmed by the exposure of the unencrypted data.